broadinstitute/PANOPLY/docs/panoply_cosmo_docs.md

 Optional inputs:

 -   `sample_label` (String): Column header(s) in `sample_file` to use for prediction.
 This typically includes 'gender'/'sex'.
 Column will be excluded if it is unbalanced (likely to cause an error).
 If multiple inputs, separate inputs with a comma (e.g. 'gender,msi').
 If no input, columns are pulled from default set in yaml file.
 -   `run_cosmo` (Boolean): whether or not to actually run the cosmo functions.
 If `false`, the original tar file is saved as the final output and the cosmo html report is not generated.
+If no input, `run_cosmo` is pulled from default set in yaml file.

 ### Output

 -   `cosmo_tar` (File): The main tar output.
-When `STANDALONE == "false"`, this tar has the same format as the original tar input (plus cosmo results if cosmo was run).
+When `STANDALONE == "false"`, this tar has the same data and format as the original tar input (plus cosmo results if cosmo was run).
 -   `cosmo_report_html` (File): The html report summarizing cosmo results.

 ### Common Pitfalls